Ethiopian Yirgacheffe IdidoHigher Grounds Coffee

 Recommended ratio: 17:1

-2017 Good Food Award Finalist The Good Food Awards honor outstanding American food producers and farmers who push their industries towards craftsmanship, sustainability, and social good.
-The Idido placed as a finalist among over 2,000 entries; winners will be announced at the awards ceremony January 20th.
+2017 Good Food Award Winner The Good Food Awards honor outstanding American food producers and farmers who push their industries towards craftsmanship, sustainability, and social good.
+We are proud to offer this 2017 Good Food Award winner, selected from over 2000 other entries as a testament to the hard work of the farmers who grew this spectacular coffee.

 Named for the village nearby the cooperative, Idido was established in the late 1970s and joined the Yirgacheffe Coffee Farmers Cooperative Union (YCFCU) in 2002.
 The cooperative has roughly 1,000 active members who cultivate farms averaging 3.7 acres.
 YCFCU, located in southern Ethiopia, was founded in 2002.
 It has grown to represent 23 member cooperatives which includes more than 300,000 families.
 In this region, 153,215 acres are dedicated to coffee alone.
 Grown alongside bananas and maize, forest canopy, organic fertilizers and a temperate climate produce a very high quality bean.